nmattia/rulex/README.md

 ## Installation

+To start using Rulex, you'll first need Ruby and Rubygems (here for a Debian-like, though I recommend rvm):

+    $ apt-get install ruby && apt-get install rubygems

+and then install the gem as

+    $ gem install rulex

-Add this line to your application's Gemfile:
+To use it in your own project, add this line to your application's Gemfile:

 ```ruby
 gem 'rulex'